 Bee pollen is considered a superfood as it contains all 22 basic elements needed for the human body.
 It is assumed that a person can survive with just bee pollen and water – very useful for our health!

-Pollen is male reproductive agents responsible to fertilize (pollination) a plant.
+Pollen is a male reproductive agent responsible to fertilize (pollination) a plant.

 They mix the pollen flakes with the nectar to makes it a granular form.

 All in all bee pollen is primarily the combination of flower pollen, enzymes, nectar and honey.
 All this make it a superfood with enormous health benefits.